halloweeks/pubg-mobile-unpacker/README.md

 **Description:**

-PUBG Mobile Pak Extractor is a C++ program designed to extract contents from PUBG Mobile pak files.
+PUBG Mobile Pak Extractor is a C program designed to extract contents from PUBG Mobile pak files.
 This tool is tailored for versions before the 1.1.0 update, as post-update changes in encryption algorithms are not currently supported.

 **Key Features:**